Watch Now! Education and Celebration: How to take pride in your LGBT+ Employees

 It is vital to balance Pride Month’s celebrations of the huge strides towards LGBT+ equality with the recognition that there is still a long way to go.
 In this series, we cover a range of topics and offer practical steps individuals and organisations can take to support the LGBT+ community.

-To watch all the webinar recordings please enter your details below:
+To watch the series (details below), please enter your details below:

 Attitudes, stigma, and the LGBT+ community: It’s not the fish, it’s the water